gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 iOS is only a swipe away: download software using a modern web browser like Safari, expand archives more quickly with Files, watch videos picture-in-picture, listen to streaming music and so many other things that aren't doable (or at least are extremely difficult to do) on a real classic Macintosh.

 Bluetooth keyboards just work.
 The new/recent mouse pointer support in iOS also works.
+You for even plug the iPad into an external display to go full circle back to a desktop computer.

 This setup is the best of both worlds, and that's why I refer to it as the Ultimate Classic Macintosh.